cit-research/Lung-Ultrasound-A-B-lines-classification/README.md

 - **B-lines** – Videos with visible B-line artifacts
 - **No lines** – Videos where no relevant line patterns are present

-Each video is accompanied by corresponding CVAT-exported annotations.

 ##  Pipeline

 The full data processing and analysis pipeline is included in this repository.
 It handles: